Investor Home

 "In the long run we are all dead."

-Some other sources of historical data on the web.
+Some other links and sources of historical data on the web.

 Investors should note that many experts recommend making adjustments to some long term historical returns for a better comparison to current and projected returns.
 Some recommended adjustments include replacing the average historical bill/bond return with the current yield on the appropriate treasury security and adjusting the historical interest rates upward to account for interest rates being pegged at artificially low levels in the 1940's and early 50's.
 An alternative method of analyzing returns is to start with the treasury security return (the risk free rate) and add risk premiums for other investments.
 From this perspective, changes in interest rates affect returns on all other investments.
 Another problem with the long term numbers is that there are no comparable figures for some asset classes (international, venture capital, real estate) for the entire period.